 Working on the JISCPress project, I’ve been thinking quite a lot about scholarly publishing on the web, and in particular with WordPress.
 This morning, I read a post over on the ArchivePress blog about some WordPress plugins which are useful additions for creating a scholarly blog and it got me thinking a bit more about what features WordPress would need to support scholarly publishing.

 Scholarly publishing extends to a wide variety of published outputs.
 As a Content Management System (CMS) and technology development platform, I believe that WordPress has the potential to support any type of scholarly publishing that the web supports.
 It is extremely extensible, as can be seen from the 6000+ plugins that are available.
 However, what I’m interested in is what can be done now, by an academic wishing to publish their work through the use of WordPress acting as a CMS.
-What can be achieved with a few quid to self-host WordPress so that a few plugins can be installed and a well structured, typical, scholarly paper can be published.
+What can be achieved with a few quid ((I pay $5/year for my domain name and as many sub-domains as I need.
+I pay $10/month for my hosting with unlimited storage and bandwidth.)) to self-host WordPress so that a few plugins can be installed and a well structured, typical, scholarly paper can be published.

 For some time, I’ve been meaning to publish my MA dissertation.
 Back in 2002, I undertook some unique research which has not, to my knowledge, been repeated and I think there is some value in having it easily accessible on the web.
 I have an OpenOffice file and a PDF and, in the course of a morning, have published it under my own domain.
 The reason I did not publish it on the university WPMU platform is because I have been experimenting with different plugins and did not want to install plugins that were untested or we may not support long-term.
-In this case, I’ve used a single WordPress installation, but ideally an individual researcher, group of researchers or research institution, would run a WPMU installation which allowed multiple documents to be authored individually or collaboratively and published directly to the web as XHTML.
+In this case, I’ve used a single WordPress installation, but ideally an individual researcher, group of researchers or research institution, would run a WPMU installation which allowed multiple documents to be authored individually or collaboratively ((Like any decent CMS, WordPress supports role-based authoring and editing and maintains a revision history of edits, auto-saved once per minute.
+Revisions can be compared alongside of each other.)) and published directly to the web as XHTML.

 BuddyPress, by the way, can make the experience even more natural, not only because it is based around a community of like-minded people writing together on the same web publishing platform, but also because, with a few tweaks here and there, we can move away from the language of blogs and towards the language of documents.

 Enough of BuddyPress on WPMU for now and back to my dissertation.
 I set up the site in ten minutes, without using FTP or a command line because I use a host that provides a one-click install of WordPress and WordPress allows you to search for and install plugins from its Dashboard, rather than having to use FTP.
-Once the site was installed, I then made some basic changes to the settings, turning on XML-RPC and AtomPub, so that, if I decided to, I could publish to the site using my Word Processor.
+Once the site was installed, I then made some basic changes to the settings, turning on XML-RPC and AtomPub, so that, if I decided to, I could publish to the site using my Word Processor. ((On a scholarly WPMU installation, plugins could be pre-installed and activated, a default theme selected and settings tweaked so very little work is required by the academic author prior to writing her document.))
 I didn’t use this in the end, but trust me, it works very well using recent versions of MS Word, Open Office (free) and other blogging clients such as MS Live Writer (free).

 So, what are the common characteristics of an academic paper?
 What does WordPress have to support to provide functionality that meets most scholars’ publishing requirements?
 I scratched my head (and asked on Twitter) and came up with the following: